Welcome to Burbage Surgery

 Accessible Information Form

-From 31st July 2016 we are required to comply with the Accessible Information Standard.
+Since 31 July 2016, we have been required to comply with the Accessible Information Standard.
 The standard aims to make sure that patients who have a disability or sensory loss get information that they can access and understand, and any communication support that they need.

 Patients who are disabled or have a sensory loss may complete an Accessible Information Form found under "Accessibility Information" on this website to inform the practice of any information or communication needs.